hctel/angleiron/doc/protocol.md

 Request must give the component ID and the quantity<br>
 ### STOCKTOORDER
 Use to let known the marchand what he must order<br>
-Request must give the component ID he wants to check<br>
+Request must give the component ID he wants to check<br> exemple request : 'STOCKTOORDER&idcomponent'<br>
+reponse : 'TOORDER&get_to_order'
 ### UPDATESTATUS
 Use to update the status of an order<br>
 Example request: `UPDATESTATUS&orderID&status`<br>